 The Haplogroups report offers a different vantage point.
 The Haplogroups report can shed light on the origins of some of our ancestors and on their migrations over tens of thousands of years.
 Your maternal haplogroup assignment tells you about your maternal-line ancestors, from your mother through her mother and beyond.
 If you are male, your paternal haplogroup tells you about your paternal-line ancestors, from your father to his father and beyond.
 Because females do not have Y chromosomes, they do not have paternal haplogroups.
 Females can still learn about their recent paternal ancestry in our Ancestry Composition report.
 Learn more.

 23andMe can give you a glimpse at your biological parents' DNA simply by showing you your own.
 Your parents each passed half of their own DNA onto you, so your genetic composition reflects theirs.

-Our health and traits reports include Carrier Status reports*, Wellness reports, and Traits reports.
+Our health and traits reports include Genetic Health Risk*, Carrier Status reports*, Wellness reports, and Traits reports.
+Our Genetic Health Risk reports tell you if you have genetic variants associated with an increased of developing certain health conditions.
 Our Carrier Status reports tell you about variants that may not affect your health, but could affect the health of your future family.
 Our Wellness reports can help you make more informed choices that may relate to healthy living.
 Our Traits reports are a fun way to explore how your DNA makes you unique.